 1. Who is responsible for reconfirmation of return flights?

 The Moot Court Competition is an event that brings together participants from all over Africa.
-They therefore make arrangements with different airlines for their arrival as well as for the return.
+They, therefore, make arrangements with different airlines for their arrival as well as for the return.
 It should be reminded that airlines especially those operating in Africa are most of the time overbooked.
-Participants should therefore make sure that they reconfirm their flights themselves three days before departure.
-The organisers are not responsible of any delay, cancellation of flights or the failure of the participants to reconfirm their flights.
+Participants should, therefore, make sure that they reconfirm their flights themselves three days before departure.
+The organisers are not responsible for any delay, cancellation of flights or the failure of the participants to reconfirm their flights.
 In case this involves financial costs, it is expected that participants take full responsibility and contact the airlines directly.

 2. Travel details and Itinerary